CERIT-SC/echo2/README.md

 # ECHO 2
-Echo 2 is a tool for searching and correcting errors that has been introduced to DNA during sequencing.
+Echo 2 is a tool for searching and correcting sequencing errors.

-Echo is using the fact, that genome is usually sequenced multiple times.
-Program looks for sequences, that belong to each other.
-The errors are being corrected by comparing these sequences while using statistical algorithms.

-Echo 2 is reimplementation of [ECHO Error Corrector][orig echo].
+Echo 2 is reimplementation of [ECHO short-read error corrector][orig echo].
 This new implementation was published in:
 [ECHO NGS Error Correction Reimplemented][new echo].